LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 This section includes examples that illustrate some common Sidre usage patterns involving buffers, groups, and views.
-In particular, it shows how data associated with a view is related to a buffer, how the lifetimes of data associated with a view and the buffer owning the data are related, and how the description of data in a view (metadata) is independent of the the allocation state of the data in a view and a corresponding buffer.
+In particular, it shows how data associated with a view is related to a buffer, how the lifetimes of a view, its associated data, and the buffer owning the data are related, and how the description of data in a view (metadata) is independent of the the allocation state of the data in a view and a corresponding buffer.